awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ## Backup Storage<a name="USER_WorkingWithAutomatedBackups.BackupStorage"></a>

 Your Amazon RDS backup storage for each region is composed of the automated backups and manual DB snapshots for that region\.
-Your backup storage is equivalent to the sum of the database storage for all instances in that region\.
+Total backup storage space equals the sum of the storage for all backups in that region\.
 Moving a DB snapshot to another region increases the backup storage in the destination region\.

 For more information about backup storage costs, see [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/)\.